 Recycle Your Vehicle To Help Make-A-Wish Grant Wishes

-Car recycling can also help children with life-threatening medical conditions in your community.
+Car recycling can also help children with critical illnesses in your community.
 When your vehicle is run-down and you are looking to make a new purchase, you can make an impact in your community by donating your car to Wheels For Wishes.
 Wheels For Wishes benefits Make-A-Wish and helps to make wishes come true.

 Your car donation is tax deductible and will have a tremendous impact in your city, whether you live in Roanoke, San Diego, Portland, or anywhere else in the United States.
 Just call 1-877-431-9474 or use the simple donation form online.
 You will be contacted within 24 hours of the first business day to plan your free pick-up or tow for your earliest convenience.